-- There were no changes in the authorised share capital of the company during the period under review.
-The company is in the process to obtain shareholders' approval to increase the authorised share capital from 2 500 000 000 to 4 500 000 000. - The company has 1512761419 unissued securities (as at 31 August 2023).
+- There were no changes in the authorised treasury shares (as at 31 August 2023) share capital of the company during the The company purchased nil shares during period under review.
+The company is in the the financial year under review. process to obtain shareholders' approval to increase the authorised share capital from The full note on share capital is set out in the 2 500 000 000 to 4 500 000 000. annual financial statements and contained in - The company has 1 512 761 419 unissued securities (as at 31 August 2023).